 Mala Spa: The spa has 8 treatment rooms and embraces traditional healing approaches as well as modern pampering.

 Keemala price: Rooms start at about 400 USD per night for the Clay Pool Villa and include breakfast.
-For more information on Keemala visit their website.
+Check prices and availability for this luxury resort in Thailand here.

 Note: My stay was arranged by the the Tourism Authority of Thailand.
 All opinions and butterfly pee confusions are my own.
 I’m also an Amazon affiliate.